Originally Published On 1/13/2021

 Also, you will enjoy improved sleep quality by combining aerial yoga and massage.

-Yoga Swing Workouts & Massage Are Complementary
+Yoga Swings & Massage Are Complementary

 Whether you choose to do aerial yoga before or after a relaxing massage comes down to individual fitness goals and personal preferences.

 Regardless of how you do it, your mind, body and soul are all going to enjoy increased benefits from both wellness practices.
+We hope that you will start using these in combination to boost the health gifting properties of both activities.